JashwanthMU/JashwanthMU/README.md

 <p align="left">Cloud Security Engineer (Student) | Building ML-Powered DevSecOps Tools

-I am a Cyber Security student specializing in Cloud Security and DevSecOps, with hands-on experience training, tuning, and deploying machine learning models for security automation and infrastructure.

-I build security tools where machine learning isn't just a feature,it's the decision engine.
+I am a Cyber Security student specializing in Cloud Security and DevSecOps, with hands-on experience training, tuning, and deploying machine learning models for security automation and infrastructure, having experience on building security tools where machine learning isn't just a feature,it's the decision engine.
 My models are trained on real breach patterns, cross-validated for precision, and deployed as CI/CD gates that decide whether code ships or gets blocked.

-I sit at the intersection of three disciplines: cloud infrastructure engineering, security automation, and applied machine learning.<br><br>#Go Above & Beyond</p>
+I sit at the intersection of three disciplines: cloud infrastructure engineering, security automation, and applied machine learning.<br><br>Driven by a commitment to secure by design infrastructure and a lifelong fascination with space exploration and the Oort cloud 🔭🚀😉 #Go Above & Beyond</p>

 ###